 Broke a few rules here.
 This is neither healthy nor cheap!
 I came across this recipe through the blog of Native Foods, which featured this award-winning cake recipe by Susan Asato.
 I only did a single layer, and it turned out to be plenty thick.
-I made this delectable creation to celebrate some good career news for my hubs!
 I’m not much of a cake eater, but I can never, ever resist coconut.
 I’m very pleased that I ran across this recipe.
-And speaking of cake, for my husband’s birthday on the 7th, I made him his favorite pecan coffee cake, and updated the photo.
+And speaking of cake, I made this pecan coffee cake, and updated the photo.
 Enjoy!

 - 2-1/3 cups all-purpose flour

 - 1 cup Coconut Powder* (coconut flour is the same thing.)

 - 1 cup soy milk

 - 2 tsp vanilla extract (or vanilla bean)

 *IMPORTANT NOTE: coconut powder/flour is extremely high in fiber.
 If you’re not used to eating it, you will find yourself in a very gaseous state, if you get my meaning.
 To avoid this, just use regular flour.
 The coconut flour is mainly a GF feature, and its not mandatory.
 You’ve been warned.
 Even half coconut half regular flour is an improvement.
 Coconut flour does contribute more coconut flavor, but again, not a big deal if you just use regular wheat flour in its place.

 - vegan butter (6 tbsp or 3/4 stick)